Mary E. Kipp

 Ken moved to Washington in 1998 after more than 20 years in Alaska.
 After completing The Iditarod Sled Dog Race in 1983, he tried his hand at commercial salmon fishing near Kachemak Bay, then helped build natural gas utility infrastructure on the North Slope above the Arctic Circle.
 Ken studied business and economics in college, worked as senior policy staff for the Alaska State Legislature, refurbished a mansion into a thriving bed and breakfast, and led government affairs efforts for multiple organizations.

-Steve R. Secrist is senior vice president, general counsel, and chief ethics & compliance officer for Puget Sound Energy and its Washington based parent company, Puget Energy.
+Steve R. Secrist is senior vice president, general counsel, and chief ethics & compliance officer for Puget Sound Energy and its Washington-based parent company, Puget Energy.

-Andy Wappler is vice president, Customer Operations & Communications.
+Andy Wappler is vice president, Customer Operations & Communications for Puget Sound Energy.

-Wappler leads the company's customer service, customer engagement, communications, community engagement, and strategic business intelligence teams.
+Andy leads the company's customer care, customer engagement, communications, community engagement, and strategic business intelligence teams.

-Wappler is also the chairman and president of the Puget Sound Energy Foundation, dedicated to promoting safety and emergency preparedness within PSE's service territory.
+Andy is also the chairman and president of the Puget Sound Energy Foundation, dedicated to promoting safety and emergency preparedness within PSE's service territory.